aronlebani/robin-cms/README.md

 * Only supports a single user, which means you don't need to maintain a user database.
 * Does not support relations between content models.
 This is the nature of a flat-file CMS.
-If you need data model relations, you are better of using an SQL database backend rather than a flat-file backend.
+If you need data model relations, you are probably better off using an SQL database backend rather than a flat-file backend.
 * Doesn't support multiple sites.
 It is designed to be simple enough that you can drop in a separate instance of the CMS for each website.
 * Does not have a WYSIWYG editor.
 It is designed purely for managing structured